DataReply/kafka-connect-mongodb/README.md

 * **batch.size**: maximum number of messages to write on Kafka at every poll() call
 * **schema.name**: name to use for the schema, it will be formatted as ``{schema.name}_{database}_{collection}``
 * **topic.prefix**: optional prefix to append to the topic names.
 The topic name is formatted as ``{topic.prefix}_{database}_{collection}``
+* **converter.class**: converter class used to transform a mongodb oplog in a kafka message.
+We recommend use ``org.apache.kafka.connect.mongodb.converter.JsonStructConverter``, but due backward compatibility the default is ``org.apache.kafka.connect.mongodb.converter.StringStructConverter``.
 * **databases**: comma separated list of collections from which import data

 # Sink Connector